4l3x4ndre/random_journey/README.md

 # Random Journey

 Trying to make a simple rpg using Javascript and canvas.
-The goal is to reach the blue trigger at the end of the path.
+The goal is to reach the blue trigger at the end of the path without touching a ennemy.

 ## Map